fnproject/ext-statsapi/README.md

 ## Build the metrics API extension

-To build the metrics API extension and the example extended Fn server:
+Perform the following to build the metrics API extension.
+This also builds the example extended Fn server.

 ```sh
 glide install